 In the process of Americanization, the people of Iran simply forgot about their own civil liberties.

 Iranian youth would chug Pepsi-Cola and talk about how they wanted to drive Mustangs like Mary Tyler Moore.
 They smoked Winston and Camel cigarettes that were, as John Wayne put it, “mild and good tasting pack after pack.”
 The first car my mom bought was a black Ford Mustang that smelled like melted leather and cigarettes.
 The Ford Mustang was a cowboy’s car.
-They were steel horses designed for California’s concrete frontier.
+It was a steel horse designed to navigate California’s frontier of freeways and deserts.
 John Wayne didn’t like horses.
 He didn’t like Ford Mustangs.
 He drove a luxurious boat-sized Pontiac station wagon suited for royalty.
 He didn’t eschew luxury, as the John Wayne estate would have you believe.
 John Wayne lived like the shah of California in an 10-room mansion in Newport Beach, a few miles away from his 136-foot yacht, the Wild Goose.
-But to Iranians, John Wayne and the Ford Mustang symbolized the same thing: the new frontier.
+But to Iranians, John Wayne and the Ford Mustang symbolized the same thing: the new frontier that was wild, free, and masculine.
 They saddled-up their packs of Camel cigarettes and headed west.